marcel-goldschen-ohm/NEU-337-Spring-2020/README.md

     * *Objectives:*
         * You will be able to apply minimization algorithms to optimize the fit between a function and some data.
         * You will be able to enforce constraints such as parameter bounds and relations during optimization.
+        * You will understand the benefit of working with loglikelihoods instead of likelihoods.
         * You will apply these concepts to obtain parameters for binomial or poisson PMFs that maximize their likelihood of explaining some data.
 * Feb-11-T: **Hypothesis Testing and the Central Limit Theorem**
     * *Objectives:*